atan009/vimrc/README.md

 ###Plugin #0 - Pathogen:
 --------------------------
 Pathogen is a plugin that will make installing other plugins easier.
 It also allows runtime files to be installed in their own private directories.
 Pathogen is not the only plugin manager, but it is the only one included here.
-There are many other plugin managers, but Pathogen appeared to be a more basic one.
+There are many other plugin managers, but Pathogen appeared to be the most basic one.

-Alternate Plugin Manager: [Github MarcWeber/vim-addon-manager] (https://github.com/MarcWeber/vim-addon-manager)
-, [Github gmarik/Vundle.vim] (https://github.com/gmarik/Vundle.vim)
+Alternate Plugin Manager include [Github MarcWeber/vim-addon-manager] (https://github.com/MarcWeber/vim-addon-manager) , [Github gmarik/Vundle.vim] (https://github.com/gmarik/Vundle.vim)
 , [Github Shougo/neobundle.vim] (https://github.com/Shougo/neobundle.vim)